Optanix on AIOps – Part 1: What is the Impact of AI for IT Operations?

 In this six-part blog series, titled “Optanix on AIOps”, we’ll provide a look at the legacy and capabilities of AI for IT operations to provide perspective on the role AIOps can play in ITOM today.
 We will then review in detail how Optanix and other AIOps companies leverage AIOps techniques, among other advanced technologies, to provide proactive IT operations monitoring.

-AI’s Impact on ITOM: AIOPs Use Cases
+AI’s Impact on ITOM: The Ascension of AIOPs

 Artificial intelligence (AI) has been around for decades.
 The term was first coined to describe an academic discipline way back in the 1950s.
 AI evolved in fits and starts, but practical applications for the business world began to emerge in the 1980s with the introduction of the first generation of expert systems.